- LEGISLATIVE FRAMEWORK

 Non-intervention by the courts

-• rule on a challenge to an arbitrator if the arbitrator has not been removed by the arbitral tribunal or by the parties, or has not resigned; 5 Ibid, art 1176(2)–(4). or
+- rule on a challenge to an arbitrator if the arbitrator has not been removed or has not resigned; 10 or

-3. INSTITUTIONAL ARBITRAL TRIBUNALS IN POLAND
+3. INSTITUTIONAL ARBITRATION IN POLAND

-3.1.2 The rules for constituting such institutional arbitral tribunals, and the procedures applicable in institutional arbitral proceedings, are determined by the regulations issued by the respective arbitral institutions.
-In general, the rules governing institutional arbitral proceedings follow the rules set out in the UNCITRAL Model Law (1985).
-Although the parties may choose party-appointed arbitrators freely, the Rules of the Court of Arbitration at the Polish Chambers of Commerce in Warsaw require that a sole arbitrator and the president of the arbitral panel must be chosen from its list of arbitrators.
+3.1.6 The arbitration rules governing institutional arbitral proceedings follow international standards.
+The parties may choose party-appointed arbitrators freely.
+The Rules of the Court of Arbitration at the SA KIG state that a sole arbitrator and the president of the arbitral tribunal must be chosen from its list of arbitrators.
 However, upon a joint motion of both parties, or arbitrators, the Arbitration Court may give permission to choose someone outside of this list.
-7 Rules of the Court of Arbitration at the Polish Chamber of Commerce, para 16.
+12 In practice, there has been no case in which the Arbitration Court has refused such permission.

 4. THE ARBITRATION AGREEMENT